Authsecure-shop/AuthSecure-Discord-Bot/README.md

 Thank you for your compliance, we work hard on the development of AuthSecure and do not appreciate our copyright being infringed.

 ## Our Discord Bot is hosted on:
-https://www.oracle.com/cloud/free/ free forever, watch video for tutorial https://www.youtube.com/watch?v=90JbCrB3m3I
+https://www.oracle.com/cloud/free/ free forever, watch video for tutorial comming soon

 **What is AuthSecure?**